-The City of Brandon Planning Department is responsible for community planning and building inspection for the City of Brandon.
+The City of Brandon Planning, Property and Buildings Department is responsible for community planning and building inspection for the City of Brandon.
 The Planning and Building Inspections Department reviews and issues building permits focusing primarily on life safety issues.
 Planning staff review all building permit applications for compliance with the Development Plan, the City of Brandon Zoning By-law, the Manitoba Building Code, and the City of Brandon Building By-law.
 In addition, Planning staff will coordinate the review of your project by related agencies and departments.

 Applications within the City of Brandon for Variation Orders, Conditional Use Orders, Subdivisions, Zoning By-law Amendments, and Development Plan Amendments are all received and processed through this single window service center.
 We encourage all potential builders and developers to meet with a member of the Planning Department team in the early stages of their project to discuss the important “where” and “how” questions.